jg223fp/Thermal_sensor_drone/doc/setup.md

 ## Data visualization

 Since we already connected TTN to IFTTT it was fairly easy to create a new app that sent the data to Adafruit and be visualized in a dashboard.
 However, during tests we discovered that the delay of shown values was sometimes over 10 sec.
 We took a decision to see if we could decrease the delay by connection a service directly to TTN instead of of via IFTTT.
 TTN natively support connection to Ubidots and after some research we tested how big delay we got using the Ubidots dashboard instead.
 This decreased the delay to about 5 seconds which made us decided that it should be our dashboard of choice.
-Below is images from the dashboard ini normal stage and when an alarm occurs.
+Below is images from the dashboard in normal status and when an alarm occurs.

 <img src="/doc/img/ubidots_no_alarm.png" width="850">
 <img src="/doc/img/ubidots_alarm.png" width="850">